docyes/backticker/README.md

 If {immediate: true} is passed as an option paired with start true will emit a tick event immediately.

 If {params: value(s)} is passed as an option when the tick event is trigggered it will pass the value as a subsequent argument.
-If value is an array it will pass each item as a subsequent argument.
+Note, if value is an array it will pass each item as a subsequent argument.

 ## start([immediate])